 Hays, Mullins and Santander will again comprise the starting outfield.
 Santander could also play some first, where he spent some time this spring.
 He and Stowers should be in the DH rotation.
 McKenna provides speed and solid defense off the bench.

-Vavra appears to have won the final bench spot, as the Orioles reassigned non-roster candidates Ryan O’Hearn and Josh Lester to Triple-A Norfolk on Monday, while granting both Franchy Cordero and Nomar Mazara their releases.
+Vavra won the final bench spot, as the Orioles reassigned non-roster candidates Ryan O’Hearn and Josh Lester to Triple-A Norfolk on Monday, while granting both Franchy Cordero and Nomar Mazara their releases.
 Vavra slashed .348/.392/.565 in 16 Grapefruit League games and showcased his versatility by appearing at five positions (first, second, third, left and right).

 Starting pitchers (5): Kyle Gibson, Dean Kremer, Cole Irvin, Kyle Bradish, Tyler Wells